Prepared By: Dave Slack

 When a load is connected directly to a source most of the power delivered by the source will be transferred into the load.

-the source with a cable assembly “inserted” in between them.
+In situations where the source and load cannot be co-located the load may then be separated from the source with a cable assembly “inserted” in between them.
 The amount that the power delivered to the source is reduced is called the “insertion loss”.
 This is the loss of power due to inserting the cable between the source and the load.

-of the cable, attenuation of the connectors and the mismatch loss due to imperfect impedance
+There are three primary factors contributing to overall insertion loss.
+These are the attenuation of the cable, attenuation of the connectors and the mismatch loss due to imperfect impedance matching.

-Attenuation of cable and connectors are functions of their respective material and geometric
+Attenuation of cable and connectors are functions of their respective material and geometric properties.

 Some of the factors affecting attenuation are: